manumonti/SportEventsBot/README.md

 - Users join/sign out events [TBD]
 - Logs are shown in chats (users join, events created...)
 [TBD]
 - Automatic reminders before the event [TBD]
-- Management of Google calendar [TBD]
+- Management of Google Calendar [TBD]

 ## Installation
 It is needed to have your own Telegram Bot Token:

 [Obtain Your Bot Token](https://core.telegram.org/bots/tutorial#obtain-your-bot-token)

-You can set the Telegram token by setting it in .env file:
+You can set the Telegram token by setting it in `.env` file:

 ```dotenv
 BOT_TOKEN=<TG_BOT_TOKEN>